hsantanna88/labormarket/README.md

 # labormarket - Tools for Learning How Labor Markets Work
 A collection of econometric tools made for the exploration of worker-firm matched datasets.
-It aims to simplify complex concepts, and serves as an invaluable ally for both undergraduates and graduates in navigating labor economics research.
+It aims to simplify complex concepts and serves as a helper for both undergraduates and graduates in navigating labor economics research.